WeblateOrg/weblate/docs/admin/projects.rst

 Translation organization
 ------------------------

 Weblate organizes translatable content into tree like structure.
-The toplevel object is :ref:`project`, which should hold all translations which belong together (for example translation of an application in several versions and/or documentation).
+The top level object is :ref:`project`, which should hold all translations which belong together (for example translation of an application in several versions and/or documentation).
 On the next level, there is :ref:`component`, which is